 The following literature review is part of a series for World Vegan Month.
 Other essays can be accessed by visiting the essays catalog.

 Animal Rights/Human Rights makes a clear and convincing sociological argument for the social construction of speciesism and stratification.
-Human oppression and the oppression of other animals are inextricably linked and often compound one another.
+Human oppression and the oppression of other animals are linked and often compound one another.
 This oppression is a product of an economically-driven unequal power dynamic.
 Those who benefit from this inequality seek to reinforce and perpetuate the system with the support of ideology, the state, and the internalization of powerlessness by those being exploited.

 Nibert makes the interesting observation that our use of other animals is not a natural or inevitable phenomenon, but rather a cultural manifestation that reflects institutional arrangements.
 Human animals once lived harmoniously in their ecosystem as foragers, as this system was much more reliable and efficient.
 It was not until major changes in the landscape and the increased presence of migrating large mammals approximately 20,000 years ago that hunting became accessible to humans.
 Nibert notes that the switch to hunting (and eventually livestock keeping) moved human society away from egalitarianism.
 This marked the beginning of speciesism, but also the beginning of gender and class divisions soon thereafter.
 Inequality developed with a fervor from this point and ideologies and state institutions were promulgated to support it.